What is Janction (JCT)?

 TLDR

-3. Token-Driven Ecosystem – JCT facilitates staking, payments, and governance, aligning incentives across contributors.
+3. Multi-Purpose Utility Token – The JCT token facilitates GPU staking, service payments, and decentralized governance, aligning incentives across the ecosystem.

 Deep Dive